0237h/code4rena-scraper/README.md

 ## Next ?

-- [ ] Get linked audits issues tags and add the data to the csv (helps flag invalid, duplicate and accepted submissions)
+- [x] Get linked audits issues tags and add the data to the csv (helps flag invalid, duplicate and accepted submissions)
+- [ ] Use data analysis modules or external programs to actually do something with the data
 - [ ] Connect to Polygon/Ethereum blockchain to show the balances of the addresses listed
 - [x] ~~Some more data mining from on-chain data maybe (GraphQL API would be best)~~ *won't do, no time*